-Situated at Kanchipuram in Tamil Nadu, Kanchi Kailasanthar temple is the oldest structure in the area and is made in Dravidian architectural style.
+Situated at Kanchipuram in Tamil Nadu, Kanchi Kailasanthar temple is the oldest structure in the area and is made in the Dravidian architectural style.
 The Kailasanthar temple was built around 685-705 AD by Rajasimha ruler of the Pallava Dynasty and carries great historical importance.

 The Location of Kanchi Kailasanathar Temple